gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         }
     }
     ```
    This is a simple component that displays a tooltip with a date range, country name (passed in as `this.props.label`), and total sales (passed in as the first array item in `this.props.payload`).
-For style consistency, the component uses markup structure and styles taken from WooCommerce's own tooltips from out-of-the-box analytics reports.
+For style consistency, the component uses markup structure and styles taken from WooCommerce's own tooltips in out-of-the-box analytics reports.

 4. Go back to `CountryChart.js`, and add two new import statements:
     ```javascript